-The other information comprises the information included in the 'Financial Statements for the year ended 31 March 2021', other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information contained within the 'Financial Statements for the year ended 31 March 2021'.
+The other information comprises the information included in the Statement of Accounts for the Year 2021/22, other than the financial statements and our auditor's report thereon.
+The Chief Financial Officer (S151 Officer) is responsible for the other information contained within the Statement of Accounts for the Year 2021/22.